-A: No, we are open to whatever qualitative and quantitative methods make sense for answering the questions at hand.
-Historically, the Foundation has supported research across a range of methods and academic disciplines, and we expect this to continue in this program.
+A: No, we are open to whatever methods make sense for answering the questions at hand.
+Historically, Spencer has supported research across a range of methods and academic disciplines, and we expect this to continue in this program.

 Q: Do you have a preference for research teams vs. individual researchers?